Carson Helicopters: S-61T Program

 In February 2010, the U.S. State Department signed an open-ended contract for as many as 110 Sikorsky S-61 Triton Helicopters ("S-61T") for U.S. diplomatic transportation and cargo services.

 The S-61T, which was an upgraded SH3H, included a fully modernized glass cockpit with digital screens and avionics, crashworthy seats, a modular wiring harness derived from the UH-60 Black Hawk, as well as engine and transmission improvements.
 Upgrades also included the Carson Composite Main Rotor Blades which provided a 10 knot increase in cruising speed using the same horsepower and a 1750 lb. increase in lift.

+Argentina SH-3 Program

+In 2020, Carson Helicopters was contracted by the Argentine Navy to provide two fully upgraded SH-3 Helicopters.
+These upgrades mirrored the S-61T Program formerly delivered to the U.S. State Department.
+The mission set for the aircraft included the Antarctic resupply Mission, troop transport, and utility flights for the Navy.

 Incidents and accidents

 A Carson Helicopter S-61N Fire King being refueled during firefighting operations in Southern River, Western Australia.

 A Carson Helicopters Fire King drops on the 2007 WSA Lightning Complex fire.

 A Carson Helicopters Fire King drops on the 2007 WSA Lightning Complex fire.